 • Elevated C-reactive protein; and

-• Laboratory documentation of cervical infection with Neisseria gonorrhoeae or Chlamydia trachomatis.
+• Laboratory documentation of cervical infection with N gonorrhoeae or C trachomatis.

 Most women with PID have either mucopurulent cervical discharge or evidence of inflammation when WBC’s are observed by a microscopic evaluation of a saline preparation of vaginal fluid.
 If the cervical discharge appears normal and no white blood cells are found on the vaginal fluid saline preparation, the diagnosis of PID is unlikely, and other causes of pain should be sought.
 The most specific criteria for the diagnosis of PID include: